-‘She was my best friend,’ father of woman killed at Pearlridge speaks out about domestic violence
+‘She was my best friend,’ Father of woman killed at Pearlridge speaks out about domestic violence

 The family said Theresa moved out of the Waipahu home about one year ago.

 Loved ones said the past few weeks were difficult and Theresa was increasingly concerned about her estranged husband.
 Court documents state he would show up at her home and she called the police.
-One time, he saw under her car in the garage.
+One time, he was found under her car in the garage.

 She filed a temporary restraining order against her husband in early December.
 A judge approved the order on Wednesday.
 The court documents state her husband was prohibited from contacting Theresa for one-year starting on Friday, the day she was killed.

-“This cycle of violence got to come to an end,” her father said.
-“I say this to the fathers out there: ‘Fathers handle your sons, get a hold of them, teach them to treat our women with the dignity and respect they require.”
+“This cycle of violence got to come to an end,” Johnston said.
+“I say this to the fathers out there, ‘Fathers handle your sons, get a hold of them, teach them to treat our women with the dignity and respect they require.”

 “The domestic violence has to stop,” he added.